angular/angular/packages/compiler/design/architecture.md

 #### Compiling a template

-A template is compiled using the `TemplateCompiler` performs the following:
+A template is compiled in `TemplateCompiler` by performing the following:

 1. Tokenizes the template
 2. Parses the tokens into an HTML AST